 Create the cutest marker holder for your kids with this Hungry Caterpillar craft!
+Made with cardboard tubes and patterned tissue paper.

 The star of this craft is definitely the patterned tissue paper!
 I used tissue paper from my Eric Carle collage book.
 When I was a kid, I received this book as a gift and just recently finished using it up – 20 years later!
 I found another copy of the book on Ebay that still had all of the tissue paper.
 You can find copies of this book on Amazon, Etsy and Ebay, but you can also make your own tissue paper in the style of Eric Carle.
 Check out the Eric Carle-inspired Easter Eggs I created.
 My son, a toddler at the time, helped me paint the tissue paper.
 It was such a fun project and a great way to spend a crafty afternoon with my son.